Kunglig Majestäts livgarde till

 Ever since 1684 the Livgarde had had an increasing number of grenadiers and

 in 1703 this establishment was doubled to six companies.
 In 1702 the Livgarde

-had also been strengthened with three regular comapnies and since 1701 was
+had also been strengthened with three regular companies and since 1701

-every company 108 men strong.
+every company was 108 men strong.
 All this meant that from August

 1703 the Livgarde had an establishement of 24 companies with 108 men